What is the College of Liberal Arts & Sciences?

 Can I double major?
 Pursue a minor?
 What's a certificate?

 Yes!
 Many LAS students pursue double majors, minors, or certificates to enrich their educational experience and pursue their varied academic interests.
-If you are interested in pursuing a second major and choose to enroll at Illinois, please express this interest to your academic advisor during your first summer registration advising meeting.
+If you are interested in pursuing a second major and choose to enroll at Illinois, please express this interest to your academic advisor during your first new student registration advising meeting.
 Your advisor will inform you of the necessary courses you will need to take in order to make progress toward your second major interest, as well as create a plan that will keep you on-track with graduation.

 How do I get a scholarship?

 When you apply to the university, your admissions application also serves as your scholarship application.
 You are automatically considered for scholarships at the campus, college, and departmental levels.
 The University of Illinois' Illinois Commitment, a new financial aid program beginning Fall 2019, guarantees free tuition for four years to residents with family incomes at or under $61,000.
 For more information, visit the Office of Student Financial Aid's website.